djaus2/Soft-ata/README.md

 The plan was to implement an Arduino app to run on a [RPi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) placed in a [Grove Shield for Pi Pico](https://www.seeedstudio.com/Grove-Shield-for-Pi-Pico-v1-0-p-4846.html).
 The Pico W has onboard Arduino implemented using the [earlephilhowe BSP implementation](https://github.com/earlephilhower/arduino-pico).
-The Grove instructure being used because of it's simple standardised connectivity between devices and the shield at both ends.
+The Grove infrastructure being used because of it's simple standardised connectivity between devices and the shield at both ends.
 Rather than implement a general purpose interface for devices in One Wire, I2C or SPI, etc, use is made of existing Arduino libraries for Grove devices.